 Schools with programs that require some on-campus coursework were still considered for our rankings if the amount of in-person work was limited to less than two weeks worth of in-person requirements.
 This allows students to retain their current employment or other personal responsibilities.

-Program data including available degrees, tuition rates, and details about program coursework were collected from schools' official websites, reflecting data for the 2016-2017 school year.
-Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
+Program data including available degrees, tuition rates, and details about program coursework were collected from schools' official websites, reflecting data for the 2017-2018 school year.
+Programmatic accreditations and profit statuses of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
 The NCES is the primary governmental entity for gathering and presenting data related to education.
 The NCES data is updated annually as soon as it becomes available.
-The NCES does not release data into downloadable formats until it has been approved, so the most currently available data will not be for the most recent academic year.
+The NCES does not release data into downloadable formats until the federal entity has approved it, so the most currently available data will not be for the most recent academic year.

 Military Culture: Military culture refers to the level of support offered to military students.
-Each of the Top Yellow Ribbon Online Schools, for example, is a signatory to the Department of Defense’s Voluntary Education Partnership Memorandum of Understanding.
+Each of the Top Yellow Ribbon Online Schools, for example, is a signatory to the Department of Defense Voluntary Education Partnership Memorandum of Understanding.
 Participating schools agree to provide academic support to military students, offer them meaningful information about the cost of attendance, and refrain from using deceptive recruitment practices.
 Schools that have agreed to this Memorandum of Understanding can accept military tuition assistance funding.
-A college’s military culture also depends on the level of training faculty and staff receive on veteran reintegration and military culture, the type of events the school organizes to honor veterans and military students, and the presence of a Reserve Officers’ Training Corps (ROTC) program.
+A college’s military culture also depends on the number of GI Bill Beneficiaries and whether they comply with the Principles of Excellence, implement the 8 Keys to Veteran Success, participate in Military Tuition Assistance, and have a student veteran group.

 Online Support: Each of these colleges and universities offers online degree programs.
 High-ranking schools in this category provide a strong level of support to their online students.
-Do colleges have military-specific advisors and in what areas do these advisors provide support?
-Does the school have an online chapter of the Student Veterans of America or an online veterans center?
-Are online library and technical support services available, and to what extent are these services available?
+Does the school have a dedicated point of contact for support services for veterans, military servicemembers, and their families?
+What is the retention rate for veterans who take online courses?
 Each of these questions contributes to a college’s online support score.

 Flexibility: Flexibility is measured by assessing a college’s policies on course transfer, prior learning credit, and leave and withdrawal.
+Credits earned at regionally accredited schools are most easily transferable.
 Many colleges award credit for military training and experience, and allow students to earn credit by demonstrating prior learning by taking examinations or putting together an experiential learning portfolio.
 Military students can be called to duty and may be required to pause their studies.
 Flexible schools allow their students to withdraw from courses and return to school with no financial penalties.